moliveri1618/porcodio/README.md

 🔗 [Database Setup Guide](https://www.youtube.com/watch?v=wqVyN2LAFDY)

 ### ⚠️ **Important:**
-- Make sure that the security groups selected have the same inbound and outbound rules of the one already created.
+- Make sure that the security groups selected have the same inbound and outbound rules of the one already createdd.

 <br>
 <br>